 Swim and gym routine to exercise shoulders and lats12/07/2016

-More shapely shoulders and defined latissimi dorsi, or lats, are a main goal for many starting to exercise.
+More defined shoulders (latissimi dorsi, or lats) are a main goal for many starting to exercise.
 So to help you out we have created a simple swim and gym routine to exercise shoulders and lats.

 Our pick and mix swim and gym exercises help you mix things up a little.
 Enjoy all the benefits of exercising in water after a light gym workout, but with a focus on certain areas of the body for maximum impact.